void-linux/void-packages/README.md

 ### Building i686/32bit packages on x86_64

-A new x86 `masterdir` must be created to build 32bit packages:
+Two ways are available to build 32bit packages on x86\_64:

+ - cross compilation mode
+ - native mode with a 32bit masterdir

+The first mode (cross compilation) is as easy as:

+    $ ./xbps-src -a i686 pkg ...

+The second mode (native) needs x86 `masterdir`:

     $ ./xbps-src -m masterdir-x86 binary-bootstrap i686

-Packages that are multilib only (32bit) must be built on a 32bit masterdir.

     $ ./xbps-src -m masterdir-x86 ...

 ### Building packages natively for the musl C library